Severson-Group/eMach-matlab/python/Typehinting_in_Python.md

 Traditionally python is a [dynamically typed language](https://android.jlelse.eu/magic-lies-here-statically-typed-vs-dynamically-typed-languages-d151c7f95e2b); however, to improve project organization and inherit the advantages of static typed language, type hinting was introduced in Python 3.5.

 ### Why Type hints?
 [2]
-- Help the type checker
-    - in a dynamic language, the flow of objects is hard to follow
-- Serve as additional documentation
-    - replace existing docstring conventions
-- Help IDEs
-    - improve suggestions
+- Build and maintain a clean architecture.
-    - improve interactive code checks.
+- Serves as code documentation.

 ### Typehint implementation in Python
-##### Example 1
+##### Example

 ``` python